minkyukr/Schedule/README.md

     3rd column- include a save button -> after clicking the save button:
         -save the text area (2nd column) to local storage -replace empty text area with user's input

+how to save input type to local storage:
+1. Whatever the user types needs to be saved after the save button.